Rocky111245/Unity-Game-Engine-2D-Game-CastleHeart/README.md

 *Image of the Final Boss*

 [![Watch the Gameplay Video on YouTube](https://img.youtube.com/vi/9WQALEiD94c/0.jpg)](https://www.youtube.com/watch?v=9WQALEiD94c)
 *Watch the Gameplay Video on YouTube.
-Click above or click the link.* https://www.youtube.com/watch?v=9WQALEiD94c
+Click above or click the link.*
+https://www.youtube.com/watch?v=9WQALEiD94c

+> *Tip: To open the video in a new tab, right-click the link or thumbnail and select "Open link in new tab."*

 ## Key Features